The Remaking of the American Right

 Ganz has distinguished himself through his ability to uncover the often-unnoticed origins of far-right politics.
 The book confirms his reputation as one of America’s most astute observers of the Right and allows readers to see the 1990s with new eyes.
 The 1990s, When the Clock Broke reveals, were “weird.”
 The end of the Cold War, recession, and disappointment with the Reagan Revolution “brought to the surface the growing sense of dissatisfaction” with the status quo.
 Channeling Antonio Gramsci to give an overarching interpretation of the period, Ganz sees a kind of organic crisis that facilitated the rise of “morbid symptoms.”

-Maybe Ganz’s most interesting gloss on the era, however, is his meditation on the Godfather, which comes at the end of the book.
+Maybe Ganz’s most interesting gloss on the era, however, is his meditation on The Godfather, which comes at the end of the book.
 The far right, like much of American popular culture, sees something deeply appealing in the mobster: he’s a violent but paternalistic form of uncontrolled power outside the state.
 The best hope for the Right’s Godfather politics in the 1990s was Buchanan, who has a starring role in When the Clock Broke.
 He ran in the Republican presidential primaries in 1992 and 1996 and was the Reform Party’s candidate in 2000.

 Buchanan’s anti-immigrant rhetoric — he famously called for a “fence” around the border — and criticism of free trade gained him a considerable following in the 1992 and 1996 Republican primaries, though he was never able to unseat the mainstream.
 The presidential hopeful was a self-described paleoconservative, a group that also figures prominently in Ganz’s debut.
-These were self-conscious outsiders that thought that a white, Christian political identity was core to the American constitutional order.
+These were self-conscious outsiders who thought that a white, Christian political identity was core to the American constitutional order.

-Notable Paleoconservatives include Samuel Francis, one of the ur-intellectuals of Trumpism, who Ganz points out was a confidant to Buchanan.
-Francis wrote about a new constituency he called “Middle American Radicals,” and tried to theorize conservative revolution within a phase of capitalism made up of “managerial elites.”
+Notable Paleoconservatives include Sam Francis, one of the ur-intellectuals of Trumpism, who Ganz points out was a confidant to Buchanan.
+Francis wrote about a new constituency he called “Middle American Radicals” and tried to theorize conservative revolution within a phase of capitalism made up of “managerial elites.”
 Alongside the paleoconservatives were the self-described paleolibertarians such as Murray Rothbard, one of the libertarian movement’s founders and leaders.
 Later in his career, he peddled a mix of anarcho-capitalism, racism, and right-wing populism.

 The paleoconservatives unabashedly tried to make racism respectable.
 Buchanan tried to self-consciously replicate the strategy of Duke.
 A former Klansman who anonymously wrote a sex self-help book for women, Duke attempted to pivot from neo-Nazidom to the Republican mainstream.
 He eventually won a seat in Louisiana’s state legislature, though his other campaigns for governor, Congress, and the presidency were unsuccessful.